Plantation shutters are a favorite style for interior shutters in Greensboro. These wood or faux wood window coverings attach to your window frame.

 - Are sturdier when compared with window blinds or shades.

-- Are fast to dust.
+- Are quick to wash.

 - Don’t fade from sunlight.